 The primary source of funding for the Fulbright Program is an annual appropriation by the U.S. Congress to the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA).
 Participating governments and host institutions, corporations and foundations in foreign countries and in the United States also provide direct and indirect support.

-More funding data for the Fulbright Program are available in the Fulbright Foreign Scholarship Board (FSB) Annual Reports.
+More funding data for the Fulbright Program are available in the Fulbright Foreign Scholarship Board (FFSB) Annual Reports.

-ECA administers the Program under policy guidelines established by the J. William Fulbright Foreign Scholarship Board (FSB) with the assistance of binational commissions and foundations in 50 countries, U.S. embassies in more than 100 other countries and cooperating agencies in the United States.
+ECA administers the Program under policy guidelines established by the Fulbright Foreign Scholarship Board (FFSB) with the assistance of binational commissions and foundations in 49 countries, U.S. embassies in more than 100 other countries and cooperating agencies in the United States.

 ECA is responsible for the U.S. government's overseas educational, cultural and informational programs.

 Binational commissions and foundations develop priorities for the program, including the numbers and categories of grants.
-In a country without a commission or foundation, the Public Affairs Section of the U.S. Embassydevelops and supervises the Fulbright Program.
-Currently, 50 commissions are active, most of which are funded jointly by the United States and the respective government.
-Each commission or foundation has a board, composed of Americans and citizens of the participating nation.
+In a country without a commission or foundation, the Public Affairs Section of the U.S. Embassy develops and supervises the Fulbright Program.
+Currently, 49 commissions are active, most of which are funded jointly by the United States and the respective government.
+Each commission or foundation has a board, composed of Americans and citizens of the participating nations.

 Fulbright programs are administered with the assistance of cooperating agencies.
 U.S. citizens interested in the Fulbright Program should contact the cooperating agency that administers the grant program in which they are interested.
 Foreign citizens interested in the Fulbright Program should contact the Fulbright commission in their home country or, where no commission exists, the Public Affairs Section of the U.S. Embassy.